The 5 Best Luxury Hotels in Tokyo (2025)

 The number one reason to choose the Palace remains the location: right on the doorstep of the namesake Imperial Palace.
 The new design makes excellent use of the view, with the lush greenery of the gardens and the majestic promenade between the gates and Tokyo Station visible from nearly every room, many of which feature a balcony, a feature as rare as royal jewels in this town.
 Breakfast moat-side at all-day dining Grand Kitchen is another stand-out experience.

-Ten F&B outlets, including Michelin-starred Chinese at Amber Palace and Ducasse-collaboration Esterre, offer plenty of dining options, while the exclusive Royal Bar recreates the plush elegance of its predecessor with a stunning black lacquer bar and truly exemplary martinis.
+Ten F&B outlets, including Michelin-starred Chinese at Amber Palace and Ducasse-collaboration Estelle, offer plenty of dining options, while the exclusive Royal Bar recreates the plush elegance of its predecessor with a stunning black lacquer bar and truly exemplary martinis.

 Rates from 40,000 yen per night.